HiggstonRainbird/AoC-2020/README.md

 And they would hack the planet with an opportunity.
 Be glad he's on the side of good, and that he won't be swayed.
 He can't be all *that* naughty; Santa's called upon his aid.

+### Day 5: Lazy Limerick

+You must do a binary conversion,
+Before begin your excursion.
+(And I'll give you a hint:
+Use `binaryToInt()`,
+'Cause it's simpler than using recursion).